 "I will never forget this day," he said.
 "I asked many times, but nobody ever let me pitch."

 His fastball was clocked as high as 91 mph, and that number could've been much higher if he hadn't been worried about his command.

 "I was afraid to hit somebody," Martin told Cohn.
 "I was trying to throw the ball over the plate."

-No doubt inspired by his new teammate's effort, Jon Jay helped him out with a sliding catch to end the inning:
+No doubt inspired by his new teammate's effort,

 Note to other Major League GMs: Before you swing a trade with Theo Epstein and Co., make sure you're not unwittingly giving away a future closer.